← Previous · All Episodes · Next →

 Matt Heywood:

 Okay.
-So working at cryo was awesome because when I first started there, there was only maybe 4 or 5 people working there.
-There was the CEO, a senior engineer, myself as a co op student, and a friend of mine who's another co op student, and then I think there's maybe 1 or 2 other people working in the background.
+So working at Cryo was awesome because when I first started there, there was only maybe four or five people working there.
+There was the CEO, a senior engineer, myself as a co-op student, and a friend of mine who's another co-op student, and then I think there's maybe one or two other people working in the background.
 But we started developing a product from scratch.
 They had this one prototype which was kind of small and so they want us to take that existing prototype and scale it up.

 Matt Heywood: